Erwin, Tennessee

 Erwin is a town in and the county seat of Unicoi County, Tennessee, United States.
-The population was 6,097 at the 2010 census.
-It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Flag Pond, Tennessee, Unicoi, Tennessee Combined Statistical Area – commonly known as the "Tri-Cities" region.
+The population was 6,083 at the 2020 census.
+It is part of the Johnson City metropolitan area, which is a component of the "Tri-Cities" region.

 History

 The town of Erwin received its name by a mail mishap.
 On December 5, 1879, the name of the town was Ervin, in honor of D.J.N.
 Ervin, who had donated 15 acre of land for the county seat.
 A typo made by post office officials caused the name to be recorded as Erwin.
 The mistake was never corrected.

-Erwin earned some notoriety in 1916 when the only known public execution of an elephant in Tennessee occurred in the community.
-Mary, an elephant in 'Sparks World Famous Shows' traveling circus, had killed her handler, Walter Eldridge, in nearby Kingsport after the inexperienced trainer allegedly struck Mary on the head with a hook.
-News of a killer elephant spread via rumors and sensationalist news stories, and calls for Mary's execution began.
-Some towns announced they would turn the circus away if it showed up with the elephant.
-So Mary's owner, Charlie Sparks, decided to execute Mary by hanging in order to appease the crowds.
-Erwin was a little more than 35 miles south of Kingsport, and as home to the region's largest railway yard they happened to have a 100-ton crane car that could lift the five-ton elephant.
-Surrounding communities decided that Erwin was the best place to carry out the execution and Erwin obliged, even though the town itself was against it.
-An estimated 2,500 people turned out at the local railway yard to see Mary hoisted by a crane to meet her demise.
-Playwright George Brant won the 2008 Keene Prize for Literature for his a one-act play titled “Elephant’s Graveyard”, depicting this story.
-The town recently implemented a yearly festival and Elephant Art Auction; whereby, artists paint small elephant sculptures displayed around town that are then auctioned, with all proceeds donated exclusively to The Elephant Sanctuary in Hohenwald.
+Railroads

+From 1890 to 2015 railroad operations contributed greatly to Erwin's economic and cultural identity.

+The Charleston, Cincinnati and Chicago Railroad (the Triple C) was chartered in 1886 with its headquarters in Johnson City, Tennessee.
+Trains ran through Erwin in 1890, but by the end of the year, the company disbanded and all construction and operation ceased.

+In 1893 the Ohio River and Charleston Railway (OR&C) purchased the assets of the Charleston Cincinnati & Chicago Railroad in receivership and attempted to complete and operate the line.
+It too failed and was placed in receivership.

+In 1909 the Carolina, Clinchfield and Ohio Railway (CCO) was completed, running from Dante, Virginia to Spartanburg, South Carolina, with its headquarters situated in Erwin.
+In 1915, this line was extended to Elkhorn City, Kentucky, to connect with the Chesapeake and Ohio Railway (C&O).
+In 1924, its ownership and name was officially changed to the Clinchfield Railroad (CRR).

+On Aug.
+31, 1987 the C&O railroad merged into CSX Transportation, which continued to maintain the Erwin rail yard.
+After acquiring 42% of Conrail in 1999, CSX became one of four major railroad systems in the nation and Erwin continued to host the rail yard, diesel shop, and car repair facility until 2015.

+Southern Potteries plant

 Between 1916 and 1957, the Southern Potteries plant operated in Erwin along Ohio Avenue.
 The plant produced a hand-painted dishware known as Blue Ridge that became popular nationwide in the late 1930s and 1940s.
 Blue Ridge pieces are still popular items with collectors of antique dishware.

-In 1918, group of its white citizens committed an inhumane “banishment," a violent incident that involved the murder of a black man and the violent, forcible eviction of all other black citizens from the town by a white mob.
-In the 20th century, the town was considered a sundown town.